 Care, custody, and control is an exclusion in general liability and commercial auto insurance policies that removes coverage for someone else’s property that is damaged while in your possession.

-Your general liability or commercial auto insurance normally pays for damage you cause to another person’s property.
+Your general liability insurance or commercial auto insurance normally pays for damage you cause to another person’s property.
 However, if that property is temporarily in your safekeeping (for example, leased equipment used in your business), your insurance policy won’t pay the property owner for any damage that you cause.

 Several common scenarios could trigger the care, custody, or control exclusion.
 For example: